lemon57/100-days-of-code/log.md

 **Today's Progress**: FreeCodeCamp.
 Basic Algorithm Scripting and Object Oriented Programming.
 JS30.

 **Thoughts**:
 *JavaScript30:* Creating flex panels image gallery.
-It was interesting to figure out how to make things on the page hide and appear.
+It was interesting to figure out how to make things on the page hide and appear.<br>
-*Book:* just review last chupter about Data Structures.
+*Book:* just review last chupter about Data Structures.<br>
 *FreeCodeCamp:* Continued to solve the basic algorithms.
 Ended this sections.
-Throw yourself into Object Oriented Programming in JS.
+Throw yourself into Object Oriented Programming in JS. <br>

 **Link(s) to work**
 1. [JavaScript30 - Flex panels image gallery](https://lemon57.github.io/js30-flex-gallery/)